eamsdev/MiniBlog/src/assets/posts/6_20230503_OAuth_DotNet_React.md

 }
 ```

-Lets analyze the `ConfigureGithub` option configuration method, it sets the following:
+Let's analyze the `ConfigureGithub` option configuration method, it sets the following:

 1. `SignInScheme`, this could be `ApplicationScheme` or `ExternalScheme` depending on your use-cases.
 In my case, I use the `ApplicationScheme` because I have no need to treat users who signed in via Github differently.
 2. `ClientId`, the client Id from Github OAuth App registration